Tenkara flies for bass? Sure!

 This fly just uses the shape of the hook to force a hook up orientation.
 Years ago, Mustad made keel hooks that served the same purpose, but they are long out of production.
 Offset worm hooks work well and are readily available in a wide range of sizes.

 Since the fly is not weighted at all, it swims just under the surface.
 You can easily see the fly and guide it by moving your rod tip to one side or the other to swim it around weeds and branches.
 Offset "wide gap" worm hooks have the hook point in direct line with the the hook eye.
 With the saddle hackles and bucktail on either side of the hook point, the fly is surprisingly weedless.
 I threw it in the midst of some pretty thick stuff and it almost never got hung up.
 I was really surprised at the stuff I could fish it through.
 I caught bass and pickerel with the fly.

 For this fly in particular, follow Carlos Blatt's advice to fish a light line rather than a floating line when fishing ponds with lily pads and grass.
 The light line in the air will not get caught up in the vegetation like a floating line would.

 Body: Nymph Yarn

 Of all the tenkara flies for bass I have used, the best, by far, was a big kebari tied with a wool yarn body and large partridge or pheasant hackle.
+I now call it the Keeper Kebari.
 The fly shown is tied with Nymph Yarn and partridge, although I had equal success with the Black Killer Bug yarn and hen pheasant breast hackle.